Engineering-Research-and-Development/fiware-orion-pyspark-connector/docs/step-by-step.md

 - *max_concurrent_connections:* value setting how many concurrent connections are allowed by MTSS.
 Default value is 20

 ![image](https://github.com/Engineering-Research-and-Development/fiware-orion-pyspark-connector/assets/103200695/0d7c38cd-98cc-4877-8e14-ee5ea0202f8b)
+(figure above may be dated and may not correspond to latest version of the connector)

 This one, instead, is the Replier configuragion class.
 It contains the following attributes:
 - *fiware_service:* value for the "Fiware-Service" header for an HTTP request [see above](#get-started)